Syrian Air Force: During the Syrian civil war up to the fall of the Assad regime

 From the end of 2012 until December 2014, Syrian Air Force L-39 were seldom seen, one of the two airbases for L-39 was captured and the other was besieged.
 In December 2014, videos surfaced showing the aircraft coming back to operational status after a factory overhaul inside Syria.

 At the beginning of August 2015, a summary of the recent Syrian Air Force activity reported that during July 2015, the Syrian Air Force performed 6,673 air attacks, the highest number since the beginning of the war.
 It was reported that between October 2014 and July 2015, at least 26,517 attacks were made.
 This showed that aircraft losses had been overestimated, while the airframe overhauling and rotation increased the overall combat readiness of the Syrian Air Force since Syria could not count on replacements, apart from some refurbished ex-Iraqi Su-22s, delivered from Iran in the Spring of 2015, which had been flown there during the Gulf War in 1991.
 In early 2015, it was rumored that Russian pilots were flying operations for the Syrian Air Force.

 On 18 June 2017, US military officials confirmed that a U.S. F/A-18E Super Hornet shot down a Syrian Sukhoi Su-22 after the warplane dropped bombs near SDF fighters south of Tabqa.
-Following the Syrian civil war and the end of Bashar Al-Assad regime, the Israeli Air Force executed several air strikes on Syrian air force bases resulting in a near-total destruction of the Syrian Air Force.